 Stains are inevitable with a baby in the house: breast milk, formula, or food will inevitably get on your shirt, the baby’s clothes, and certainly, in places, you wouldn’t expect.
 If you act quickly, a simple wash may be enough to remove food stains from baby clothes, but it’s always best to be prepared for persistent stains so you’ll know how to handle each one with ease.

-Follow this step-by-step guide, and whether it is stained from carrots, sweet potatoes, or pumpkin, you can rest assured that you will be armed with the most effective methods to remove baby food stains:
+Follow this step-by-step guide, and whether it is stained by carrots, sweet potatoes, or pumpkin, you can rest assured that you will be armed with the most effective methods to remove baby food stains:

 - Before rinsing under cold, running water, brush off any excess baby food from the clothing.
 The easier it is to remove, the higher the water pressure.